awylie199/simple-network-asset-management/README.md

 ### Testing and Linting

-Testing is BDD, done with the Mocha test runner, Chai assertions, Sinon mocking, Enzyme and Instanbul test coverage reports.
+Unit testing is BDD, done with the Mocha test runner, Chai assertions, Sinon mocking, Enzyme and Instanbul test coverage reports.

+Test files are placed in the same folder as the file to be tested, and the file must end with the extension '*.spec.js'.

-Code quality is linted by Eslint and Stylelint
+Code quality is linted by Eslint and Stylelint.

 ```shell
 yarn test # For a one time test run and test report